4 Antiretroviral drugs

 - Prevent the multiplication (replication) of HIV and, thereby, suppress the viral load and keep it suppressed.

-- Prevent the further destruction of CD4 cells and allow the immune function to recover.
+- Prevent the further destruction of CD4 cells and allow the immune system to recover.

 - Improve the quality of life and general health by decreasing the clinical signs and symptoms of HIV infection.